rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 7. Once the process completes, you should be redirected to the Azure Portal.
 8. Go to Subscriptions to verify whether your Azure Pass was redeemed successfully.
 If you see a subscription, you're good to start your labs!

+*IMPORTANT - You will need a Credit Card to verify your identity.
+Microsoft will not bill you unless you upgrade to a PAYG account, but you do need give them the card details to get a Free Subscription*

 ## How is Azure structured

-There are three dimensions to Azure:
+There are two dimensions to Azure:
-- availability - general public cloud vs. sovereign clouds,
+- Geographical Location
-- geographical location,
+- Logical Structure
-- logical structure, aka the Management Hierarchy.

 Let's explore each of those dimensions in detail.

-### Availability

-What most of us use (probably without realising) is the public version of Microsoft's public cloud called "Azure Cloud".
-Now you might wonder, if there is a public version of the public cloud, are there private ones as well?
-To answer your question - no, but there are three sovereign clouds:
-- Azure Government (US Gov and US DoD)
-- Azure Germany (operated by T-Systems under license from Microsoft)
-- Azure China (served by 21Viatel under license from Microsoft)

-All four clouds are entirely separate, with different management APIs and identity services used to grant access.

 ### Geographical Locations

 #### Regions
 An Azure Region is the primary unit of consideration when discussing geographical location.
 A region represents a collection of data center facilities and ensures data residency.

+Almost every Azure Resource has to be deployed to a specific region.
+Some resources are global and not bound to a particular location.
+In that case, the resource metadata will be stored in the area specified by the Resource Group.

 There are 60+ Azure regions across all (habitable) continents, and new ones are added regularly.

 ![Azure Regions](Images/azureRegions.png)